-San Francisco billionaire Tom Steyer earned his fortune as the head of Farallon Capital, a hedge fund he ran for more than two decades before becoming a political activist and donor, as well as a prominent climate change advocate.
-Steyer and his wife, Kathryn Taylor, are the second-highest individual political donors in the U.S, and have contributed more than $200 million to Democratic campaigns in the course of their lifetimes.
+San Francisco billionaire Tom Steyer earned his fortune as the head of Farallon Capital, a hedge fund he ran for more than two decades before becoming a political activist and donor.
+He later made a name as a climate change advocate.
+Steyer and his wife, Kathryn Taylor, are the second-highest individual political donors in the U.S. Together they have contributed more than $200 million to Democratic campaigns over their lifetimes.

 Steyer and his wife also run an 1,800-acre cattle ranch outside of San Francisco, called TomKat, which focuses on holistic agriculture solutions.
 Steyer has also spent millions of dollars on efforts to build the case for impeaching President Donald Trump, and plans to spend at least $100 million on his White House campaign.

 Here’s where Steyer stands on key 2020 issues.

 Climate change: Put more resources toward clean, renewable energy and reduce America’s dependence on fossil fuels

 After leaving Farallon Capital in 2012, Steyer created NextGen Climate Action (now NextGen America), a political action committee and advocacy group dedicated to combating climate change.
 Steyer started putting his money toward various environmental causes, such as setting up a $2 million relief fund for victims of extreme weather events.
 He also divested from coal projects as part of his focus on renewable energy.

 In 2012, Steyer was the primary financial backer of California’s Proposition 39, which sought to repeal a corporate tax break and redirect some of the funds to energy conservation efforts.
 Since then, he’s backed Democratic candidates that he believed would boost his environmental agenda, including former Virginia Gov. Terry McAuliffe and Massachusetts Sen. Ed Markey.